"Cornishware" Ruffled Shopping Bag

 I'll be sharing this idea at these link ups

-I love fabric projects like this one that use up little scraps.
+I love fabric projects like this one that use up little fabric scraps.
 If you have lots of small pieces of fabric to use you might like some of these ideas that use them up.